Skip to content

 Wicken Fen marks landmark 125th anniversary by announcing restoration plans to help ensure rare fenland endures for generations to come.

-Today (Wednesday 1 May), the National Trust is marking 125 years of caring for one of the oldest nature reserves in the UK – and the very first it acquired - with the announcement of a £1.8 million project to restore 215 hectares (531 acres) of precious peat at Wicken Fen, making it the conservation charity’s largest lowland peat restoration project.
+On 1st May 2024, the National Trust marked 125 years of caring for one of the oldest nature reserves in the UK – and the very first it acquired - with the announcement of a £1.8 million project to restore 215 hectares (531 acres) of precious peat at Wicken Fen, making it the conservation charity’s largest lowland peat restoration project.

 The work is vital as it’s anticipated that without action, the majority of the remaining peat in the Fens could be lost within 30 years – emitting harmful carbon as it degrades, rather than being an effective carbon capturer.